How to Measure Audience Engagement, and Then Increase It

 By checking discussions, moderators and presenters can pull from audience questions and comments to provide answers and explore relevant topics.

-7. Take post-event surveys
+7. Take post-meeting surveys

-You may have often heard the question: From 1 to 10, how likely are you to recommend this to friends or colleagues?
+You may have often heard the question: 'From 1 to 10, how likely are you to recommend this to friends or colleagues?'
 The goal is to score 9s and 10s.
-With event technology, it’s easy to collect in the form of surveys.
+With meeting technology, it’s easy to collect in the form of surveys.

 You can calculate your Net Promoter Score by taking the percentage of positive responses (9s and 10s) and subtracting the percentage of negative responses (1-6s).
 Consider 7s and 8s neutral scores.